rsksmart/devportal-1.0/rif/storage/services/pinning/guides/local_ui.md

 ```bash
 npm run init
 ```
-which will bootstrap the IPFS repos in .repos folder and configure the ports settings.
+which will bootstrap the IPFS repos in the `.repos` folder and configure the port settings.
 Next we will run the consumer and IPFS node:
 ```bash
 npm run ipfs:consumer
 ```
-In new terminal window run the provider node with:
+In a new terminal window, run the provider node with:
 ```bash
 npm run ipfs:provider
 ```